 Maia’s Mineral Galaxy foundation is a fragrance-free loose powder foundation.
 It has kaolin clay and arrowroot powder, which help absorb excess oil.

-This botanical foundation is more affordable than the other options on this list.
+This foundation is more affordable than the other options on this list.
 Many of the shades also have good Environmental Working Group (EWG) ratings.

 Glo Skin Beauty HD

 Glo Skin Beauty HD is a mineral foundation stick.
 It provides a satin finish.
 It has a buildable formula, too, so you can use it for sheer to full coverage looks.

 This cream foundation relies on hyaluronic acid to hydrate the skin.
 It also contains beneficial antioxidants, like green tea extract and vitamins A, C, and E.

 Available in 12 shades, this travel-friendly product is noncomedogenic and vegan.
 It’s also fragrance-free and gluten-free.

 If you enjoy medium to full coverage, you may like this liquid foundation from Jane Iredale.
 Made with jojoba and celery seed extract, it’s formulated to give the skin a semimatte finish.

 You can also use this foundation as a primer and concealer, making it a 3-in-1 product.
 It’s vegan, noncomedogenic, and free of parabens, phthalates, talc, and synthetic preservatives.
 It’s available in 18 shades.

 PÜR 4-in-1 Love Your Selfie